 What is Formula 1?

-Formula 1 (or just F1) is the highest and most prestigious class of one seat car racing.
+Formula 1 (or just F1) is the highest and most prestigious series of open-wheel auto racing.
 Formula 1 racing features high-tech race cars that are built to meet a number of requirements.
-Each car is designed to reach approximately 600 horsepower, making a Formula 1 car dramatically faster than a conventional race car.
-Moreover, F1 cars are extremely aerodynamic, containing turbocharged engines and internal systems that gather heat energy throughout the race and allow for short bursts of extreme speed.
+Each car is designed to reach approximately 1,000 horsepower, making a Formula 1 car dramatically faster than a conventional race car.
+Moreover, F1 cars are extremely aerodynamic, containing turbocharged engines and hybrid systems that gather heat energy throughout the race and allow for short bursts of extreme speed.

 How much does a Formula 1 car cost?

-Teams spend a lot of money in developing their cars, which gives an advantage to richer and bigger teams.
-While big teams such as Mercedes and Ferrari might spend up to $400 million, smaller teams spend around $150 million.
-In future years there are plans to implement a spending cap in F1.
+A complete Formula 1 car costs around $15 million.
+Teams spend a lot of money developing their cars, which gives an advantage to richer and bigger teams.
+While big teams such as Mercedes and Ferrari used to spend up to $400 million, a cost cap now sets the maximum that a team can spend on building and developing cars at $145million per year.

 How much horsepower does a Formula One car have?